MartinDavidWaller/ShackBox/README.md

 The ShackBox project is documented in Practical Wireless, April 2018.
 If you require further information, such as the associated circuit diagram, then please contact me at martin@the-wallers.net.

+Update May 7th, 2023

+Since writing this software libraries have moved on, some are difficult to find, and some no longer work when combined with other required librraies.
+To help resolve these issues the three required libraries are available in the "Required Libraries" folder.
+To make use of these simply copy all three library folders to the This PC > Document > Arduino > Libraries folder - this is for the Arduion IDE V1.8.9.
+If you do this then step 1 below can be ignored.

 To build and install this software you will need to:

 1) Install the Ardiuno Interactive Development Environment.
 This